Emergency Dentist — Conway, SC

 Dental emergencies can happen to anyone at any time.
 Whether you have severe tooth pain or you’ve suffered from a dental injury, you can turn to American Dental Care for the relief and treatment you need.
 In fact, we suggest saving our number in your phone so that you’ll be able to call us immediately when or if a dental emergency occurs.
-Our team is so dedicated to helping patients in need that if you call us requiring urgent dental care, we guarantee that we’ll see you on the same day!
+Our team is so dedicated to helping patients in need that if you call us requiring urgent dental care, we guarantee that we’ll see you on the same day to provide emergency dentistry in Conway, SC!
 If you have a dental emergency, don’t put off getting treatment.
 Contact us today !

-Why Choose American Dental Care for Emergency Dentistry?
+Why Choose American Dental Care for Emergency Dental Care?

-In most cases, your first step should be calling our Conway practice.
-We can not only set up a same-day appointment for you but also provide advice for dealing with your specific situation until you can come in.
+Dental emergencies come in all shapes and sizes.
+Some can be quite painful, while others may not be.
+Some will require urgent attention, but others can sometimes wait until the next available appointment.
+In any of these cases, your first step should be calling our Conway dental office.
+We will quickly provide advice for dealing with your specific situation until you can come in.
 In the meantime, here are some of the most common types of emergencies and how to respond to them.

 How to Prevent Dental Emergencies

 Although anyone, despite their oral hygiene and best efforts, can have a dental emergency, you can steer clear of most trouble when you take certain precautions.
 For example, you should not chew on ice, popcorn kernels, pens, pencils, or other hard objects.
 Doing so can lead to cracks or chips in your teeth.
 There are many ways you can decrease your chances of experiencing a dental emergency, mostly through little, healthy decisions in your lifestyle.